jsncmgs1/mirage-tutorial/tutorial.md

 When we hit the model hook in our route, Ember Data sends out a GET request to /cars.
 If you let the test run, the test will seem frozen without the chrome debugger open.
 Mirage will log an error to the console saying there's no end point for `GET /cars`.

 Let’s create a route for Mirage so it can intercept this request.
 For the tutorial we will use the longer syntax, because Mirage doesn’t handle JSON API in the shorthand syntax - yet.
+When the json-api-serializer branch of Mirage gets merged (which should be soon), Mirage will be able to take care of a lot of the payload transforming itself.

 JSON API expects a response with a top level key named 'data', which contains an array of the resources returned.
 Each resource should have a specified type, the id of the resource, and the resource attributes.
 When Mirage responds to a request, it will log the response object in the console for inspection.
 The object should look like this: